 As it happened the Sky live match at St James Park, or Sports Direct Arena as the owner Mike Ashley had controversially rebranded it, offered a great opportunity.

-We climbed the stairs to the concourse, which was a like a large conservatory with city views.
+We climbed the stairs to the concourse, which was like a large conservatory with city views.
 The long bar served me a cracking pint of Guinness for £3.90.
-After checking out the teams on one of the many screens we went upstairs to our seats.
+After checking out the teams on one of the many screens, we went upstairs to our seats.

 I was getting as much pleasure seeing my Dad's face.
-He commented it was a bit different to Craven Cottage, where we'd been a few weeks before.
-There was a minute's applause before kick off for Fabrice Muamba who had miraculously recovered after suffering a cardiac arrest on the White Hart Lane pitch the day before.
+He commented that it was a bit different to Craven Cottage, where we'd been a few weeks before.
+There was a minute's applause before kick-off for Fabrice Muamba, who had miraculously recovered after suffering a cardiac arrest on the White Hart Lane pitch the day before.

-The game was a cagey affair but it was The Toon who went ahead through another clinical finish from Papiss Demba Cisse.
-The Canaries had plenty of play, but they seemed lacking in attacking intent when we felt the Newcastle defence were vulnerable.
+The game was a cagey affair, but it was The Toon who went ahead through another clinical finish from Papiss Demba Cisse.
+The Canaries had plenty of play, but they seemed lacking in attacking intent when we felt the Newcastle defence was vulnerable.

 We had a great pint before heading off to try and find The Barbican, which Karl had recommended.
 The pub had changed hands, but we had a lovely walk around the city centre.
 Newcastle really was a superb place.
 We returned to our previous watering hole and tried all three floors.